What personal information is collected from the people that visit this website?

 The Veggie Table, along with third-party vendors such as Google, uses first-party cookies (such as the Google Analytics cookies) or other third-party identifiers together to compile data regarding user interactions with ad impressions and other ad service functions as they relate to the website.

-You can opt out of customized ads by visiting the Network Advertising Initiative Opt Out page.
+You can opt out of customized ads by visiting Network Advertising Initiative Opt Out.

 California Online Privacy Protection Act

 In accordance with CalOPPA, The Veggie Table agrees to the following: